MuhammadZakir05/ASG1-INTERACTIVEDEVELOPMENT/README.md

 Feature 6.
 "Integrating" his shop into the website.
 I want this entire website to be dedicated to him, so I added a page where users can "buy" from the website with his very own brand, Yzy. this page is a grid where it shows the products and the costs.

+Feature 7, basic filtering for price in the YZY shop page.
+This feature allows the products to be filtered based on their price range. low to high, high to low.

 Technologies used
     https://chatgpt.com/
     https://www.w3schools.com/